-I Approximately R 100 Million

-) Unknown

-YES✓ NO

-YES NO✓

-Eskom undertakes an onen tendering proces es to employ

-Eskom undertakes an open tendering process to employ suitable contractors to carry out the construction phase of the development.
+What is the expected capital value of the activity on completion?
+Approximately R 90 Million What is the expected yearly income that will be generated by or as a result of the activity?
+Unknown Will the activity contribute to service infrastructure?
+YES✓ NO Is the activity a public amenity?
+YES NO✓ How many new employment opportunities will be Eskom undertakes an open tendering proces ss to employ created in the development and construction phase of suitable contractors to carry out the construction phase of the the activity/ies? development.
 Contractors are required to employ local unskilled labourers for non-specialized work.
 What is the expected value of the employment This can only be established once the contractor is appointed opportunities during the development and construction phase?
-Approximately 40% What percentage of this will accrue to previously disadvantaged individuals?
+What percentage of this will accrue to previously Approximately 40% disadvantaged individuals?
 How many permanent new employment opportunities None.
-Eskom will maintain the power line once constructed will be created during the operational phase of the activity?
+Eskom will maintain the power line once co onstructed will be created during the operational phase of the activity?
 What is the expected current value of the employment N/A opportunities during the first 10 years?
 What percentage of this will accrue to previously N/A disadvantaged individuals?